Who is an Indie Author?

 The primary goal you should never leave sight of is growing your book sales through well planned book marketing strategies.
 After you have created you have done the foundational book marketing strategies, you should go using this post to create a book marketing plan: “Beyond the Basics for Indie Authors: How to Take Your Book Sales to the Next Level“.
 Focus on growing your book sales (without splurging on advertisements).

 Every genre would sell if you write from your heart and have real stories and valuable information to share.
 However some genres do sell more than others.
 We interviewed self published authors and based on their inputs came up with these top selling genres sorted in descending order

 - Non Fiction

 - Children’s Books

 Please remember that this is not a scientific statistical analysis.
 It is true that some genres sell less, but it is quite likely that the writers in those genres may be fewer too and you would have less competition.
 When you are starting to write focus on what your core expertise and true love is and then write.
 Get it out.
 Learn from experience.
 Your first book doesn’t need to be perfect.
 It is more important to get it out and then learn from the experience of publishing, selling and marketing it.

 What’s the most important element in book publishing?

 Unless you are publishing your book purely for self gratification, the most important element in book publishing is book marketing.
 It should be the first element in your checklist and it should be the last, continuing element in your checklist.

 You don’t have to do everything by yourself as a self published author.
 Search on google for each of the items in the book publishing checklist and you will find a lot of resources who would be willing to help you.
-It is true that as a self published author you have to manage and organize all these resources yourself – but the payback in monetary terms entirely justifies that extra effort.
+It is true that as a self published author you have to manage all these resources yourself – but the payback in monetary terms entirely justifies that extra effort.